 Problem #10 – May Be Your Phone Has Technical Fault

-If you have followed and checked the above mention problem and solution and found that the card is good, then in this case it may be that your phone has some fault.
+If you have followed and checked the above mention problem and solution and found that the card is good, then it is possible that your phone has some fault.

-Solution – At such cases, you should simply show your Android phone/tablet to the device’s manufacture service center.
+Solution – In such cases, you should simply factory reset your phone or you should take your Android phone/tablet to the device’s manufacturer service center.

 Frequently Asked Question [FAQ]